TMorville/tmorville.github.io/_pages/about.md

 Find my CV [here](https://tmorville.github.io/markdown-cv/).

+### work

+I am heading all data science and machine learning related initiatives at [Nodes](https://www.nodesagency.com/) across multiple clients in the EMEA region.
+This includes solution architecture, client engagement and heading development of machine learning solutions as a service that frontend and backend developers can deploy at scale.

 ### research
 My research triangulates between theoretical neurobiology, applied mathematics and machine learning.
 You can find my writing [here]({{ site.url }}/writing).